A wild, wildlife-catching spectacle from the legendary Howard Hawks that trades plot for action can still dazzle.

-Critic Dave Kehr had once dissected and broken down a long-echoed division of directors which has placed them in different camps based on the jobs they held before moving behind the camera.
-Billy Wilder and Preston Sturges began as writers; as directors, they tend to emphasize sharp and crisp dialogue from strong characters.
-Don Siegel and Hal Ashby were editors whose later work was influenced by cutting.
-Alfred Hitchcock and Vincente Minnelli were art directors; their films, consequently, emphasized the expressive qualities of decor.
+Critic Dave Kehr once noted a long-echoed division of directors, separating them by the jobs they held before moving behind the camera.
+Billy Wilder and Preston Sturges began as writers; their dialogue-driven films feature sharp, crisp exchanges from strong characters.
+Don Siegel and Hal Ashby were editors whose work is influenced by skillful cutting.
+Alfred Hitchcock and Vincente Minnelli got their start as art directors, and their films emphasize the expressive use of decor.

-It should be no surprise that Howard Hawks, a former writer turned director, is the man who directed the His Girl Friday, a film whose dialogue was delivered at 240 words a minute (normal rate of verbal dialogue in most films is around 90/min).
-Hawks had continued to make more classic films in a wider variety of genres than just about any other director.
-His freewheeling approach to directing enabled him to turned mediocre scripts into gold and all a good movie was to him was “three good scenes and no bad scenes.”
-But even he had his work cut out for him with Hatari, the 1962 action/adventure romantic comedy featuring dramatic wildlife chases set against the scenic backdrop of Mount Meru.
+It should come as no surprise, then, that Howard Hawks – a former writer turned director – helmed His Girl Friday, a film whose dialogue was delivered at a blistering 240 words per minute (most movies average around 90).
+Hawks went on to make more classic films in a wider variety of genres than just about any other director.
+His freewheeling approach enabled him to turn mediocre scripts into gold, and he famously claimed that a good movie only needs “three good scenes and no bad scenes.”
+Even so, he had his work cut out for him with Hatari, the 1962 action-adventure romantic comedy featuring dramatic wildlife chases against the scenic backdrop of Mount Meru.
 “There wasn’t much story,” he once admitted.
 “I accept anything anybody says about it.”

-In lieu of story, Hawks opted for a number of exciting scenes the likes of which had never been seen on-screen before.
-From the start, he knew he wanted a movie about a crew who catch animals in Africa for zoos and originally planned to cast Clark Gable and John Wayne in the film, shortly before Gable’s death.
+In place of a complex narrative, Hawks opted for thrilling, never-before-seen on-screen sequences of animal-catching in Africa.
+From the start, he knew he wanted to focus on a crew that captures animals for zoos, originally planning to cast both Clark Gable and John Wayne before Gable’s death.

-Shot on location in the wilds of Tanganyika (now Tanzania), Wayne and his co-stars tear through the plains after rhinos, zebras, elephants and giraffes by truck.
-Depending on the size of the animal, a rider with a rope noose can snag an animal by the head or have another vehicle act as a herding car to lead the animal back towards the catching truck.
-Humane societies at the time should’ve been pleased to know that no shots were fired and each animal that was in-fact captures was treated as cherished and precious assets.
-Hatari! (“Danger!” in Swahili) was a much-needed hit for Wayne and became the 8th highest-grossing film in 1962.
-While it’s remembered for Henry Mancini’s score and the introduction of the memorable tune “Baby Elephant Walk,” Hatari! still remains as one of the most realistic Hollywood films ever shot in Africa.
+Shot on location in Tanganyika (now Tanzania), Wayne and his co-stars race across the plains after rhinos, zebras, elephants and giraffes by truck.
+Depending on an animal’s size, one rider can snag it by the head with a rope noose while another vehicle herds the beast back toward the catching truck.
+Remarkably, no guns were used, and each captured animal was treated as a precious asset.
+Hatari! (“Danger!” in Swahili) was a much-needed hit for Wayne and was the 8th highest-grossing film in 1962.
+Though it’s also rememembered for Henry Mancini’s score and the introduction of the memorable tune “Baby Elephant Walk,” Hatari! still remains as one of the most realistically shot Hollywood productions set in Africa.

-Even with Hawks’ mastery of comedy and action driving the picture, two hours and forty minutes of big game hunting may seem like too much of a good thing, but it’s the raw and strikingly visual cinematic sequences for which the film was promoted that has proven to stand out in audiences mind with such fondness.
-If nothing else, it still shows that even with no real plot at all, just three good scenes and no bad ones can make all the difference.
+Even with Hawks’ mastery of comedy and action, two hours and forty minutes of big-game hunting may feel like too much of a good thing.
+Yet it’s the raw, visually striking sequences – heavily promoted upon release – that have stuck in audiences’ memories.
+If nothing else, Hatari! proves that, with no real plot at all, “three good scenes and no bad ones” can still make all the difference.

 HATARI